audio-visual/talking-head-generation--vico-challenge-2023-/README.md

 # talking head generation (vico challenge 2023)
- The training and evaluation code for the competition ( we achived the 3rd place in the first track.
+ The training and evaluation code for the vico competition ( we achived the 3rd place in the first track.
 Our team name: metah.)

 # Conclusions may be useful for you
 - If the resolution/quality of generated image is higher than the ground truth (for example, post process by gfpgan), the `FID` metric would be worse, however, the `CPBP` would be better, which is intuitive.